subfuzion/logster/README.md

-node-logger
+logster
 -----------

-node-logger provides a configurable logging facility that can write to various destinations.
+logster provides a configurable node logging facility that can write to various destinations.
 It provides the following loggers "out of the box":

   * consolelogger
   * streamlogger